kali-linex/linex/Documentation/core-api/irq/irq-domain.rst

 interrupt line to the CPU) nowadays this number is just a number.

-For this reason we need a mechanism to separate controller-local interrupt numbers, called hardware irq's, from Linux IRQ numbers.
+For this reason we need a mechanism to separate controller-local interrupt numbers, called hardware irq's, from Linex IRQ numbers.

-The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of irq numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the Linux IRQ number space.
+The irq_alloc_desc*() and irq_free_desc*() APIs provide allocation of irq numbers, but they don't provide any support for reverse mapping of the controller-local IRQ (hwirq) number into the Linex IRQ number space.

 The irq_domain library adds mapping between hwirq and IRQ numbers on